-Graviton3 (r7g) has arrived on Aurora in the Tokyo region!
-A quick performance test result and points to note
+Graviton 3 (r7g) has arrived in the Tokyo region's Aurora!
+Here are some brief performance test results and points to note.

-This article describes the availability of Graviton3 (r7g) in the Tokyo region of AWS Aurora, as well as performance testing and things to be aware of when using it.
+This article describes the availability of Graviton3 (r7g) in the Tokyo region of AWS Aurora, as well as performance testing and points to be aware of when using it.

-Graviton3 (r7g) has finally arrived in Aurora in the Tokyo region!
+Graviton3 (r7g) has finally arrived in the Tokyo region for Aurora!

-Aurora's support for Graviton3 (r7g) was released last year in May 2023.
+Aurora's support for Graviton3 (r7g) was actually released in May of last year (2023).

-However, at this time, it was only available in a few regions, such as US East (Northern Virginia, Ohio) and US West (Oregon).
+However, at this point, the service was only available in a limited number of regions, including the eastern United States (Northern Virginia, Ohio) and the western United States (Oregon).

-I suddenly noticed that the r7g instance was now available for selection in the Tokyo region as well.
+I suddenly noticed that r7g instances are now available in the Tokyo region as well.

-As of now (September 9, 2024)There seems to be no official release announcement, including for the English version.
+As of now (September 9, 2024)It appears there has been no official release announcement, including for an English version.

-[Update] This was announced in an English document on September 10th, Japan time.
+[Update] An English document was released on September 10th Japan time.

 15 additional regions, including US West (N. California), Canada (Central), South America (Sao Paulo), Europe (Stockholm), Europe (Frankfurt), Europe (London), Europe (Milan), Europe (Spain), Asia Pacific (Mumbai), Asia Pacific (Hyderabad), Asia Pacific (Seoul), Asia Pacific (Tokyo), Asia Pacific (Singapore), Asia Pacific (Sydney), and Asia Pacific (Hong Kong).